Golf course managers await word on condition

 In the meantime, courses are minimally requesting to be allowed to maintain the condition of the course through mowing.
 During the season, greens and fairways are mowed on a daily basis with tee boxes and roughs getting less frequent attention.

 Koshkonong Mounds golf professional Evan Wartgow said the course would probably be fine if they were able to mow on a less-regular basis.
-Asked if the course would be adequately maintained if it was tended to every third day he said, "That would probably be pushing it."
+Asked if that was on a every third day basis, he said, “That would probably be pushing it.”

 The Mounds had removed bottles of sand on carts typically used to repair divots, outlawed coolers on carts and limited patrons to one person per cart.
 After use, the carts were disinfected with “hospital-grade disinfectant,” according to Wartgow.